 Staff believes that it is appropriate to offer the same option to the homeowners along E. Lincoln Way that was offered to the residents along Grant (Hyde) Avenue.
-Therefore, staff would support Option 1 should the City Council want to alter its previous direction.
+Therefore, it is the recommendation of the City Manager that the City Council adopt Alternative No. 1, as noted above.